wosra/wosra/index.md

 International Workshop on Ontologies and Standards for Robotics and Automation (WOSRA 2025) @ [RO-MAN 2025](https://www.ro-man2025.org/), **August 25-29**, Enindhoven, the Netherlands

+This fourth edition is organized within the Joint Workshop on Ontologies, Semantic Maps and Autonomous Robotics Standardization ([J-WOSMARS](https://wosra.github.io/j-wosmars/)).

 <!-- **Location:** XXX, Enindhoven, the Netherlands -->